About the Trip

 Accepted students are also required to take PHYS 325 at the start of the spring 2024 semester to finish their projects and prepare for deployment in the field.

 What kind of research is involved?

-The 2022 trip is an ambitious, student-centered adventure that will build upon past research collected since 2006.
+The 2024 trip is an ambitious, student-centered adventure that will build upon past research collected since 2006.
 With mentoring from Dr. Herman, students will develop their own research project that relates to their own future career in whatever field they want.
 Most of these are based on microcontrollers, and collect data from the numerous environmental and other sensors that may be attached to these.
 No experience with microcontrollers or these sensors is assumed!

 The Naval Arctic Research Laboratory was given by the Navy to the National Science Foundation (NSF) in the 1980s.
 The NSF administers it specifically for research operations.
 Radford University researchers are joining researchers from all over the world who come to this polar research field site, which is remotely located with no connecting roads.